 You would see these doctors for problems with your small intestine, colon, and bottom.
 They can treat colon cancer, hemorrhoids, and inflammatory bowel disease.

 Critical Care Medicine Specialists

-They care for people who are critically ill or injured.
+They care for people who are critically ill or injured, often heading intensive care units in hospitals.
 You might see them if your heart or other organs are failing or if you’ve been in an accident.

 Emergency Medicine Specialists

 These doctors make life-or-death decisions for sick and injured people, usually in an emergency room.
 Their job is to save lives and to avoid or lower the chances of disability.

 They care for the whole family, including children, adults, and the elderly.
 They do routine checkups and screening tests, give you flu and immunization shots, and manage diabetes and other ongoing medical conditions.

 They’re specialists in digestive organs, including the stomach, bowels, pancreas, liver, and gallbladder.
 You might see them for abdominal pain, ulcers, diarrhea, jaundice, or cancers in your digestive organs.
 They also do a colonoscopy and other tests for colon cancer.

 Geriatric Medicine Specialists